snap-stanford/zeroc/README.md

 The dataset files can be generated using the BabyARC engine with the `datasets/BabyARC` submodule, or directly downloaded via [this link](https://drive.google.com/drive/folders/1g0wNYb4JuwA1lcDxgv4yUDOyToszNYmQ?usp=share_link).
 If download from the above link, put the downloaded data ("*.p" files) under the `./datasets/data/` folder.

 # Structure
 Here we detail the structure of this repo.
 The ".ipynb" files are equivalent to the corresponding ".py" version, where the ".ipynb" are easy to perform tests, while ".py" are suitable for long-running experiments.
-The .py are transformed from the corresponding ".ipynb" files via `jupyter nbconvert --to python {*.ipynb FILE}`.
+The .py are transformed from the corresponding ".ipynb" files via `jupyter nbconvert --to python {*.ipynb}`.
 Here we detail the repo's structure:
 * The [concept_library](https://github.com/tailintalent/concept_library) contains the concept class definitions and EBM model architectures.
 * The [train.py](https://github.com/snap-stanford/zeroc/blob/master/train.py) (or the corresponding "train.ipynb" file) is the script for training elementary concepts and relations.
 * The [inference.ipynb](https://github.com/snap-stanford/zeroc/blob/master/train.ipynb) contains commands to perform zero-shot concept recognition and aquisition.
-* The [concept_transfer.py](https://github.com/snap-stanford/zeroc/blob/master/concept_transfer.py) and [concepts_shapes.py](https://github.com/snap-stanford/zeroc/blob/master/concepts_shapes.py) contains helper functions and classes for training.
+* The [concept_transfer.py](https://github.com/snap-stanford/zeroc/blob/master/concept_transfer.py) and [concepts_shapes.py](https://github.com/snap-stanford/zeroc/blob/master/concepts_shapes.py) contain helper functions and classes for training.
 * The [datasets/data/](https://github.com/snap-stanford/zeroc/blob/master/datasets/data) folder contains the datasets used for training.
 * The results are saved under [results/](https://github.com/snap-stanford/zeroc/blob/master/results) folder,